Michael D.Heath-Caldwell M.Arch.

 Cuthbert

-HMS Espiegle
+Espiegle

-20 am Wednesday 10th November 1915
+20 am Wednesday 10th Nov. -1915

 My dear Mother,

 Another 36 hours and we shall be back in the river.
 We have had a delightful trip up.
 Though the gulf is rather fuggy the sea hasn't had time to cool down after the summer.
 This is the last middle watch I shall keep for some time, I hope to get down to Ceylon again next year, but it is an uncertain life, and lots of things can happen in twelve months.
+It is just three years since you saw me off at Liverpool Street.
+Of course it will be very nice to get home, but you know I have really been very lucky to be out here.
+The Two or three years just about now would

-In spite of the climate there is a certain fascination in the gulf when one is to a great extent ones own master.
+master.
 In another three or four months I expect we shall be in Baghdad, and once there I should think the Turks will find it very hard to throw us out, though doubtless they will have a shot at it.

 I suppose you are now in London for the winter, but as I don't know your address I will carry on writing to Linley Wood.
 One advantage in being away so long is that it will mean a good long whack of leave at the end of it, much more satisfactory than a week here & a week there.
+It will be a pleasant change to know what shore life is really like.
+As a matter of fact the sea isn't bad under our present conditions.
+A small ship, and a Captain who believes in "live & let live," time passes away very pleasantly

+I will try and scrabble a short note when I know for certain where I am going.
+If as I expect we go to one of these small tugs we shall probably spend most of our time up Kut['s] way, and mails will be very irregular.
 We picked up some Reuters Telegrams last night according them the Bulgarians have had a bit of a knock, one hopes it is true, but [scratched out within] our news is whacked out with so much of this ostrich like "optimisum" that one never knows what to believe.
+The fool who built this ship put the bridge right aft, on the poop, with

-The fool who built this ship put the bridge right aft, on the poop, with the result that the sow gets more than his share of stokers in the eyes and hair etc. She is a funny little craft and was obsolete long before she was built.
-Hand steering gear, hand capstan and other Nelsonian appliances.
+the result that the sow gets more than his share of stokers in the eyes and hair etc. She is a funny little craft and was obsolete long before she was built.
+Hand steering gear, hand

 I love these middle watches, almost the only chance, one has of getting away from the crowd.
 I start off with some ham sandwiches and cocoa which lasts up to one oclock or so, then a little work for half an hour, read a little, wrote a letter or two (though I haven't many to write these days) and before we know where we are eight bells strike and ones fat headed relied falls up the ladder.
 A very different thing to a middle in a big ship in the North sea, ????, station keeping, and I suppose nowadays always standing by for compulsory bathing.